tarmalot/StopWatch/README.md

-This is a stopwatch in html/css/js.
+This is a stopwatch in html/css/js :D

 Its also my first public repo